Credit is really nothing more than a promise...

 For example, in my business, at any given time, I typically have about $20,000 to $40,000 of "Accounts Receivables" which represent promises to pay me in the future.
 Getting people to uphold these promises is often akin to pulling teeth.

 And one problem I have, is that my suppliers often don't accept these promises.
-Patent fees have to be paid in cash, unless I use a credit card - which is another promise - and pay a hefty fee in interest payments. so, increasingly, I am going to an all-cash basis - getting money in advance, rather than a promise to pay.
+Patent fees have to be paid in cash, unless I use a credit card - which is another promise - and pay a hefty fee in interest payments.
+So, increasingly, I am going to an all-cash basis - getting money in advance, rather than a promise to pay.
 It works better than promises.

-Which begs the question - why do we use this credit system instead of a cash-basis for business and government?
+Which raises the question - why do we use this credit system instead of a cash-basis for business and government?
 Wouldn't this "promises" concept work as well if people made their promises in the form of Hundred-dollar bills instead of credit notes?
 (A hundred-dollar bill is, after all, only another promise from the government, right?).

 It is an interesting concept, and I think the short answer is that credit frees up Capital.
 If we went to an all-cash system, with no credit, then a lot of Capital - cash - would be tied up in payments between venders and dealers, retailers and wholesalers, customers and merchants, and the like.
 Literally Billions and Billions, if not Trillions of dollars would be tied up this way, without earning any income.